HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 #### Encounter-Related Diagnoses and Procedures

-Previous versions of QI-Core have used the [Encounter.diagnosis](StructureDefinition-qicore-encounter-definitions.html#Encounter.diagnosis) relement to reference to the list of diagnosis/diagnoses and procedures relevant to the encounter.
+Previous versions of QI-Core have used the [Encounter.diagnosis](StructureDefinition-qicore-encounter-definitions.html#Encounter.diagnosis) element to reference to the list of diagnosis/diagnoses and procedures relevant to the encounter.
 The [Encounter.diagnosis.usevalue](http://hl7.org/fhir/R4/valueset-diagnosis-role.html)
 helped to differentiates if the diagnosis or procedure role with respect to the encounter,